 azsphere tenant create --name <your-2nd-tenant-name> --force

-Each device can only be used once to create a tenant.
+Each device can be used only once to create a tenant.
 So, if the currently attached device has already been used for this purpose, you’ll need to attach a new device.

 Finally, before you can remotely manage your attached device or any other device, you need to claim it into your newly created tenant: